4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

 .. image::  images/mask_window_image.png
    :alt: View on image tab.

-1. Gives information on image.
+1. Gives information on the image.
 Spacing parameters can be changed manually.
 2. In this panel files for batch processing can be selected.
    (For further details see `select multiple files`_ part of `Batch processing`_ from `ROI Analysis GUI`_.)
-3. Controls appearance of `Multiple files panel`_ in main window.
+3. Controls the appearance of `Multiple files panel`_ in the main window.

 ROI Analysis GUI
 ----------------